NuhuTahiru8/WebPhiXH/README.md

 ## Description:
 **WebPhiXH** is a phishing tool that uses **Browser** as man-in-the-middle.
 This **Browser** get the input of the victim and sends to the main server for authentication.**WebPhiXH** is an open-source penetration testing framework designed for social engineering. **WebPhiXh ** has a number of testing site that allow you to make a believable attack quickly.

 **Disclaimer:** This is only for testing purposes and can only be used where strict consent has been given.
-Do not use this for illegal purposes, period.
+Do not use this for illegal purposes, Use at Your Own Risk.

 ## Compatible OS